 I made this video in May 2019 and it’s a milestone as it’s the first medium-length video (around 9 minutes) I’ve made shooting and editing on the iPhone 8 Plus.
 On this page I present the video script as a blog post.
-If you’d like to read the background to the video and view a couple of amusing signs I encountered on the way, please visit my Patreon blog
+There have been some changes since I made the video, listed at the end.

 We’re going to go around the Manchester Airport Orbital Cycleway.
 This is our starting point, one mile east of the terminal.
 This is our mode of transport, an electric bike and we’re going to head West olong the A555 Manchester Airport Link Road.

 We’ll be stopping along the route at places where you can watch and photograph or video the planes.

 Here by the northern perimeter on Ringway road and Shadowmoss Road we are right underneath the final approach path.

 I came here as a child and wished I lived in one of those houses.
 They were demolished in recent years for safety reasons this is the scene today.

 The name Shadowmoss Road makes me think of the Shadowmoss air crash in 1957, when a BEA Viscount crashed into a row of houses.
 It’s Manchester’s forgotten air disaster.

 Today there are more than 500 aircraft movements per day.
 Planes have reached a high level of sophistication and safety.

 The planes land from the north east and take off towards the south west.
 When the wind is from the east they take off towards the north east.